tsloan1377/CompNeuro_axonGuidance/README.md

-Some notes on the original work this is based on.
+Some notes on the original work this is based on:

 My thesis was at the intersection of theoretical neurodevelopment and computational neuroengineering (or any combination of those sexy descriptors).
 I spent most of my time writing custom analysis macros in ImageJ and Matlab that aren't much use to anyone.